Azure/Enterprise-Scale-for-AVS/Network Design Guide/avs-networking-basics.md

 When an Azure VMware Solution Private Cloud is provisioned, an associated ExpressRoute circuit is also instantiated in a Microsoft-managed subscription.
 The private cloud’s owner can then connect the circuit to one or more ExpressRoute Virtual Network Gateways in Azure VNets, by redeeming authorization keys for the circuit (the same procedure used to create connections between ExpressRoute Gateways and customer-managed circuits).
 Please refer to the [Azure VMware Solution official documentation](https://learn.microsoft.com/azure/azure-vmware/deploy-azure-vmware-solution?tabs=azure-portal#connect-to-azure-virtual-network-with-expressroute ) for detailed instructions.

 ![figure2](media/figure2.png)
-Figure 2.
-Azure VMware Solution leverages a dedicated ExpressRoute implementation to provide layer-3 connectivity between Azure VNets and the physical network to which the VMWare ESXi clusters are attached.
-The VMware ESXi clusters are hosted in the same Microsoft datacenter facilities that host the Azure platform.
+*Azure VMware Solution leverages a dedicated ExpressRoute implementation to provide layer-3 connectivity between Azure VNets and the physical network to which the VMWare ESXi clusters are attached.
+The VMware ESXi clusters are hosted in the same Microsoft datacenter facilities that host the Azure platform.*

 ## What is the role played by ExpressRoute Global Reach?
 An Azure ExpressRoute Gateway cannot be used to route traffic between on-premises locations connected to it over different circuits.
 This limitation applies to the Azure VMware Solution dedicated ExpressRoute implementation too, as shown in the figure below.

 ![figure3](media/figure3.png)
-Figure 3.
-ExpressRoute does not support routing traffic between different circuits connected to the same gateway.
+*ExpressRoute does not support routing traffic between different circuits connected to the same gateway.*

 Global Reach is an ExpressRoute feature that allows connecting two circuits, so that the networks connected to each circuit can route traffic to each other over the Microsoft backbone.
 Global Reach is available in the Azure VMware Solution dedicated ExpressRoute implementation.
 As such, Azure VMware Solution managed ExpressRoute circuits can be connected to customer-managed circuits, providing layer-3 connectivity between on-premises networks and Azure VMware Solution private clouds.

 ![figure4](media/figure4.png)
-Figure 4.
-ExpressRoute Global Reach provides direct, layer-3 connectivity over ExpressRoute for on-premises sites.
+*ExpressRoute Global Reach provides direct, layer-3 connectivity over ExpressRoute for on-premises sites.*

 ## Azure VMware Solution network topology
 An Azure VMware Solution private cloud infrastructure includes several network segments.